nezqt3/NetklcksAngular/README.md

-Angular Project wuth Glo Academy
+Angular Project with Glo Academy